Humanitarian crisis looms amid Mosul offensive

 "The way this offensive is carried out, as well as the treatment of the fleeing civilians at the hands of the fighting forces, and the effectiveness of the humanitarian response, will determine the future of Iraq and how Iraqis will live side by side with each other.

-"We cannot let Iraqi civilians down again in this moment of truth," NRC's country director in Iraq, Wolfgang Gressman, said.
+"We cannot let Iraqi civilians down again in this moment of truth," said Wolfgang Gressman, NRC's country director in Iraq.

 Killers underfoot

-Save the Children has described children dying of thirst as their families fled intensifying fighting in Mosul.
+Save the Children earlier described children dying of thirst as their families fled the intensifying fighting in Mosul.

 "Other children were arriving barefoot -- after a grueling 36-hour trek to safety through territory laced with Improvised Explosive Devices (IEDs) planted by the Islamic State group," it said in a statement Thursday.

-"One family-of-five, now reduced to three, said they lost two children to hidden explosives.
+"One family of five, now reduced to three, said they lost two children to hidden explosives.
 They were unable to retrieve the bodies for fear of further landmines in the area," the group said.

 The hidden killers buried in Iraq's soil are also slowing aid workers.